Full Time Residency:

 Sewing machines will not be available for individual use, however you’re welcome to bring one from home.

-A group exhibition will held at the end of each residency and is open to all residency participants and will be shown in partnership with the ACAD summer residencies.
-The theme for this year’s exhibition will be ‘Materiality’.
-The exhibition will open in August at ACAD, and will run approximately two weeks.
+A group exhibition will held at the end of each residency and is open to all residency participants and will be shown in partnership with the AUArts summer residencies.
+The theme for this year’s exhibition will be determined at a later date.
+The exhibition will open in August at AUArts, and will run approximately 1-2 weeks.
 More information to follow.

 Although we encourage a “community” atmosphere, all of the artists who participate in the residency are here to work.
 It is expected that each participant is able to work independently and not rely on other participants for technical or other support.
 Participants are of course encouraged to interact within the community.
 If you have any questions or concerns please feel free to email us – email@example.com or contact the on duty studio monitor directly.

 In the past years we have had some feedback about creating a more interactive community within the residency participants.
 Although we all work independently, it is sometimes beneficial to gather as a community, share ideas and get some feedback.
-With this in mind, this summer’s residency will feature a monthly “show and tell” meeting and a gallery wall specifically set up for works in progress that other members of the residency can leave comments, criticism and praise throughout the week.
+With this in mind, this summer’s residency will feature a gallery wall specifically set up for works in progress that other members of the residency can leave comments, constructive criticism and praise throughout the week.

-No, however we do suggest having some familiarity with the ACAD facilities and/or print and dye processes.
+No, however we do suggest having some familiarity with the AUArts facilities and/or print and dye processes.